Selection Sort

 1. Shuffling an array of objects

-3. Generating a random number between zero and a number (sic!)
+3. Generate a random number in the range from zero to a number (sic!)

 const randomInteger = (maximal: number) => Math.floor(Math.random() * maximal);